AppsFlyerSDK/XamariniOSBinding/README.md

-# XamariniOSBinding
+# XamarinAndroidBinding

-1. Introduction
+Xamarin Binding integration guide For Android AppsFlyer Xamarin Binding version 1.0.0

+#Introduction
 AppsFlyer’s Xamarin binding provides application installation and events tracking functionality

-2. Initial steps
+#Initial steps

 To Embed SDK into your Application:

-2.1 Copy AppsFlyerXamarinBinding.dll into your project.
+1. Copy AppsFlyerXamarinBindingAndroid.dll into your project.

-2.2 On Xamarin Studio go to References and click on Edit References.
+2. On Xamarin Studio go to References and click on Edit References.

-2.3 Go to .Net Assembly tab and click on Browse… button 2.4 Locate AppsFlyerXamarinBinding.dll and chose it.
+3. Go to .Net Assembly tab and click on Browse… button

+4. Locate AppsFlyerXamarinBindingAndroid.dll and chose it.

+5. Locate GooglePlayServicesLib.dll and add it as well (for advertising Id

-3. SDK Initialization
+#SDK Initialization

-Go to your AppDelegate.cs and add: using AppsFlyerXamarinBinding; at the top of the file.
+Go to your MainActivity.cs and add:

+using Com.Appsflyer; at the top of the file.

-Add the following code in the FinishedLaunching method:
+Add the following code in the OnCreate method:

-public override bool FinishedLaunching (UIApplication application, NSDictionary launchOptions)

-AppsFlyerTracker.SharedTracker().AppleAppID = "YOUR_APP_ID_HERE";
-AppsFlyerTracker.SharedTracker().AppsFlyerDevKey = "APPSFLYER_DEV_KEY_HERE";
-AppsFlyerTracker.SharedTracker().IsDebug = true;
-AppsFlyerTracker.SharedTracker().TrackAppLaunch();
+protected override void OnCreate (Bundle bundle)

+AppsFlyerLib.SetAppsFlyerKey ("YOUR_DEV_KEY_HERE");
+AppsFlyerLib.SendTracking (this);

+Basically, every API call for Android SDK is available here as well.
+For more information please refer to Appsflyer Android Integration guide.

-3.1 Set your appId & DevKey
+Set your appId & DevKey
-Replace appId & devKey with your values
+Replace devKey with your values
 You can get your AppsFlyer DevKey on our dashboard.
 See “SDK integration” on your app screen.

 DevKey = your unique developer ID, which is accessible from your account, e.g. rbz2mfgZQY5mSEYNTyjwni // For example:

-4. Adding Custom Event
+# Adding Custom Event
-Example: “Add-to-cart” Event
+Example: “Add-to-cart” Event:
-var addToCartEvent = new NSDictionary (AFEventParameter.AFEventParamContentId, "id 123", AFEventParameter.AFEventParamContentType, "type 1",
-AFEventParameter.AFEventParamCurrency, "USD", AFEventParameter.AFEventParamDescription, "Description bla bla");

-AppsFlyerTracker.SharedTracker().TrackEvent(AFEventName.AFEventAddToCart, addToCartEvent);
+AppsFlyerLib.TrackEvent(this, AFInAppEventType.AddToCart, new Dictionary<string, Java.Lang.Object> {
+{AFInAppEventParameterName.ContentId, "id1234"},
+{AFInAppEventParameterName.ContentType, "tickets"},
+{AFInAppEventParameterName.Price, 123},
+{AFInAppEventParameterName.Currency, "USD"},
+});

-5. Conversion Data
+# Conversion Data
 For Conversion data your should call this method:

-AppsFlyerTracker.SharedTracker().LoadConversionDataWithDelegate (new AppsFlyerConversionDataDelegate());
+AppsFlyerLib.RegisterConversionListener (this, new AppsFlyerConversionDelegate ());
-AppsFlyerConversionDataDelegate.cs can be found in the sample app provided with this guide
+AppsFlyerConversionDelegate.cs can be found in the sample app provided with this guide